Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Introduction

 \section{Introduction}

-Minimizing the number of edge-crossings in a graph drawing in the plane (the \DEFI{crossing number} of the graph, see~Definition~\ref{def:crossingn}) is considered one of the most important attributes of a ``nice drawing'' of a graph.
+\doneTodo{Referee 3: LL 12,14: The meaning of "cf." is "confer" (compare), usually used to highlight two *opposite* ideas.
+It should not be confused with "e.g." (see for example). \\ Response: Replaced ``cf." with ``see´´.
+(Drago)} \doneTodo{Referee 4: line 14: Please, explain the term "sparse graph".\\ Response: PH done more carefully (not to confuse with "sparsity").} Minimizing the number of edge-crossings in a graph drawing in the plane (the \DEFI{crossing number} of the graph, see~Definition~\ref{def:crossingn}) is considered one of the most important attributes of a ``nice drawing'' of a graph.
 In the case of classes of dense graphs (those having superlinear number of edges in terms of the number vertices), the crossing number is necessarily very high -- see the famous Crossing Lemma \cite{ajtaiChvatalNewbornSzemeredi82,leighton83}.
 However, within sparse graph classes (those having only linear number of edges), we may have planar graphs at one end and graphs with up to quadratic crossing number at the other end.
 In this situation, it is natural to study the ``minimal obstructions'' for low crossing number, with the following definition.

 Let $c$ be a positive integer.
 A graph $G$ is called \DEFI{$c$-crossing-critical} if the crossing number of $G$ is at least $c$, but every proper subgraph has crossing number smaller than $c$.
 We say that $G$ is \DEFI{crossing-critical} if it is $c$-crossing-critical for some positive integer $c$.